TheWeepingGorilla/advent/README.md

 #advent
 > Choose your own adventure app.
-This is a demonstration of the Angular SPA framework with a Node backend.
+This is a demonstration of an SPA on a MEAN (Mongo / Express / Angular / Node) stack.

 ##License